 With a full moon in the night sky, it’s a perfect time to celebrate Tu B’Av, the Jewish Day of Love.
-The holiday starts this evening at sundown and continues through tomorrow.
+The holiday starts this evening of July 23 at sundown and continues through July 24.

 Historically, Tu B’Av marked the beginning of the grape harvest and Yom Kippur marked the end.

 During the Second Temple period, it served as a day of matchmaking for unmarried women.
 The first mention of the holiday is in the Mishnah, where Rabban Shimon ben Gamliel is quoted: